maros/Zway-ThermostatControl/README.md

 No events are emitted.

-The module listens to the following events, which are usually emitted by (https://github.com/maros/Zway-Presence), but may originate from any other module.
+The module listens to the following events, which are usually emitted by the Presence module ( https://github.com/maros/Zway-Presence ), but may originate from any other module.

 * presence.home
 * presence.away